Pandya Store: Release

 The first promo of the show featured Kinshuk Mahajan and Shiny Doshi with the children.
 It was released by Star Plus and Disney+Hotstar on 8 January 2021.

 In March 2021, a generation-leap promo was released, featuring Hina Khan, Ragini Khanna and Neelu Vaghela.
 They reprised their characters from Yeh Rishta Kya Kehlata Hai, Sasural Genda Phool and Diya Aur Baati Hum, respectively.

 Broadcast

 Pandya Store premiered on 25 January 2021 on Star Plus, replacing Lockdown Ki Love Story.
 It has aired in the United Kingdom on Utsav Plus with English subtitles since its premiere.
 From 21 April 2021, it replaced Shaadi Mubarak, which went off air abruptly due to COVID-19.
 Since 2 October 2022, Pandya Store was broadcast daily along with other Star Plus shows.

 From 29 January to 2 February, Pandya Store broadcast special episodes, wherein two episodes were released each day.

 Cancellation

 Pandya Store went off air on 26 May 2024.
 Its timeslot was filled by Maati Se Bandhi Dor.

-Telecast

-Pandya Store aired every Monday to Saturday from 25 January 2021 to 1 October 2022.
-Besides this, the series had one-hour mahaepisodes on 31 October 2021 (Sunday), 21 November 2021 (Sunday), 6 February 2022 (Sunday), 6 March 2022 (Sunday) and 10 April 2022 (Sunday).